The Communications, Video, and Technology Accessibility Act

 Welcome to CVTA

-The Communications Video and Technology Act (CVTA) ensures people with disabilities have equitable access to evolving digital communications and video programming services.
+The Communications, Video, and Technology Accessibility Act (CVTA) ensures people with disabilities have equitable access to evolving digital communications and video programming services.
 To achieve this, the legislation will expand the authority of the Federal Communications Commission (FCC) to require full access to TV and streaming programs through closed captioning and audio description, close gaps in the provision of 911 emergency services, bring telecommunications relay services in line with modern technologies, and ensure that evolving technology-driven communications empower people with disabilities to communicate effectively in all aspects of their lives.
-Efforts to achieve passage of the CVTA are being driven by the Coalition of Organizations for Accessible Technology, which is reuniting to ensure technology continues to be usable and accessible for everyone.
+Efforts to achieve passage of the CVTA are being driven by the Coalition of Organizations for Accessible Technology (COAT), which is work ensures technology continues to be usable and accessible for everyone.
+COAT currently is working toward reintroduction of the CVTA in 2025 with additional industry and community input.

 Become a Supporter!